ChangeVision/astah-sysml-api-sample/APICreateActivityDiagramSample/README.md

 ## Note

-  * This API sample is available for Astah SysML.
+  * This API sample is available for Astah SysML 1.1 or later.

 ## License
 Copyright 2012 Change Vision, Inc.